-You can also check for other devices that might cause signal problems, such as microwave ovens and cordless phones.
+You can also check for devices that might cause signal problems, such as microwave ovens and cordless phones.

-We have seen many cases where people have connected their LG TV to the internet only with a hardwire.
+We have seen many cases where people have only connected their LG TV to the internet with a hardwire.
 Then they start using phones, microwaves, etc., which disrupts the signal and eventually causes a loss of connection.

 Solution 6: Reboot the Router

 Another problem that sometimes occurs is the settings on your router.
 If you are using any security features like WPA or WEP, then the chances are that your TV cannot connect and cannot find the correct settings.

 Try rebooting the router and resetting all of its locations.
 If that does not help you, try changing security settings to see if that works.